 Pink Flowering Dogwood

-Pink Flowering Dogwood is a cherished heirloom tree native to the Eastern U.S. This medium-sized ornamental tree will grace your home landscape with stunning pink blossoms in spring, burgundy foliage in fall, and vibrant red berries into winter.
+The Pink Flowering Dogwood tree is a cherished heirloom tree native to the Eastern U.S. This medium-sized ornamental tree will grace your home landscape with stunning dogwood flowers with pink blossoms in spring, burgundy foliage in fall, and vibrant red berries into winter.
 The fruit is a favorite food of many songbirds, so be sure to plant your Pink Dogwood tree near a window and you’ll be able to pull up a chair and watch the bluebirds, cardinals, robins, and mockingbirds dig in.
 Chipmunks and squirrels also gather the fruits, and dainty little spring azure butterflies use Dogwoods as a food source, too.
 Cancel the cable—you’ll have “Animal Planet” on 24/7 in your own backyard!

 - Hardiness Zone: 5-9